-Steve Coll is Dean of the Columbia University Graduate School of Journalism.
-He is a staff writer at The New Yorker and the author of Ghost Wars: The Secret History of the CIA, Afghanistan, and Bin Laden, from the Soviet Invasion to September 10, 2001.
-(June 2016)
+Steve Coll is Dean of the Columbia Graduate School of Journalism.
+He is a staff writer at The New Yorker and the author of Directorate S: The CIA and America’s Secret Wars in Afghanistan and Pakistan.
+(May 2020)

 The Mirror Test: America at War in Iraq and Afghanistan